nkleinbo/loreta/README.md

 ### Tool behaviour ###

 The behaviour of the tool can be modified in several ways.
-The parameters are constants in the file analyse_insertion.py

 You can set the verbose mode and the number of CPUs/threads, that the tool can use::